 The Centers for Disease Control in Atlanta report that more than one-third of the American population suffers from obesity.
 As one of the fastest growing health epidemics in the country, obesity costs the American public billions of dollars each year in medical costs and also puts the lives of those who suffer from it in grave danger.

-To combat this serious yet curable condition, doctors around the U.S. continue to offer procedures like gastric bypass that could help seriously obese patients lose weight and enjoy better health.
-Patients can determine if this procedure is right for them by learning what gastric bypass is and what benefits it can offer them post-operatively.
+- To combat this serious yet curable condition, doctors around the U.S. continue to offer procedures like gastric bypass that could help seriously obese patients lose weight and enjoy better health

 What is Gastric Bypass?